garystafford/web-research-agent-demo/README.md

 ## Docker

 **TL;DR**: The fastest way to get started is to use the pre-made Docker image, `garystafford/web-research-agent:latest`.
-Be sure to include your Tavily API key in the command below.
+Be sure to include your Tavily API key in the `docker run` command below.
 You can also override the model used by the agent.

 ```bash
 docker run -it --rm \